 Does your photos app in Windows 10 freezes when importing pictures?
 Maybe you simply want to see vacation photos from a digital camera or transfer the photographs from your cell phone.
 Perhaps you are a professional photographer who needs to edit photos on your PC.
-Windows 10 photos not working can be very frustrating at times like this.
+It can be very frustrating at times when Windows 10 photos app is not working.
 But have no fear – there are a few ways to go about resolving the app freezing while importing photos.

 Why Does Photos App Keep Freezing?